Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

 We denote these in $N_{1}$ by $T_1$ and $T_2$.
-We may assume that $T_i = R'_i/\langle g_i \rangle$. $x_i$ is the {\em fixed point } of $R_i$ and $g_i$ acts on $R_i'$.
+We may assume that $T_i = R'_i/\langle g_i' \rangle$. $x_i$ is the {\em fixed point } of $R_i$ and $g_i'$ acts on $R_i'$.

 Suppose that they overlap.
 Then $R_1 \cap R_2$ is a component of $R_1 - I_{R_2}$ by Theorem 5.4 of \cite{psconv}.
-Considering $T_1 \cap T_2$ that must be a solid torus not homotopic to a point in each $T_i$, we obtain that a nonzero power of $g_1$ and a nonzero power of $g_2$ are equal.
-Therefore, $x_1 = x_2$ and $g_i$ fixes the point $x_1=x_2$.
+Considering $T_1 \cap T_2$ that must be a solid torus not homotopic to a point in each $T_i$, we obtain that a nonzero power of $g_1'$ and a nonzero power of $g_2'$ are equal.
+Therefore, $x_1 = x_2$ and $g_i'$ fixes the point $x_1=x_2$.

-We say that two toral bihedral $3$-crescents $R_1$ and $R_2$ are {\em equivalent} if they overlap in a cover of a solid torus in $N_J$.
-This generates an equivalence class of solid $\pi$-tori.
+We say that two toral bihedral $3$-crescents $R_1$ and $R_2$ are {\em equivalent} if they overlap in a cover of a solid torus in $N_h$.
+This relation generates an equivalence relation of toral bihedral $3$-crescents.
 We write $R_1 \cong R_2$.